Most frequent questions and answers

 The method seems deceptively easy to learn but there are many subtleties and complexities that can arise and are best dealt with by an experienced practitioner.
 The standard 5-day course often needs to be supplemented by tailoring it to the particular circumstances of the individual and also by ongoing support for a period of time.

 Firstly, enquire about the practitioner’s own training.
 Anyone can call themselves a Buteyko Practitioner and there is a wide variation in training standards from 2 or 5 day online “practitioner training” courses to training that takes years and includes initial teaching under supervision and ongoing mentoring from a senior practitioner.
 Also ask which professional body they belong to and make sure they are registered for example with the Buteyko Institute of Breathing and Health or the Buteyko Breathing Educators Association.
+Another thing to check is whether or not they are a full-time Buteyko specialist or whether they have added it on to their primary specialty.

 A full Buteyko Breathing Retraining Course includes a minimum of five 90-minute sessions for adults or 60-minute sessions for children.
 This can be taught in person or online and is great to learn in a group, however it should not be taught by pre-recorded video.
 The method is not one-size-fits-all and should be tailored to each individual by an experienced practitioner.
 Check whether the course includes a period of ongoing support and whether there is a follow-up session.